lelouedec/PhD_3DPerception/README.md

 Repository aimed at compiling code, papers, demos etc.. related to my PhD on 3D vision and machine learning for fruit detection and shape estimation at the university of Lincoln

-## Datasets

-### Riseholme Farm pointclouds + simulation

-### 3D strawberries photogrammetry high-resolution models

-### Achene annotations

-The achenes annotation for the data used in the achene counting paper can be found in this [file](https://drive.google.com/file/d/1rwVTc7_EE39_1Jx-FAq-b4V3N4XdU-fh/view?usp=sharing).
-For each point there is the file name (identical to mesh name), number of achenes and location.
-Original 3D dataset can be downloaded from [here](https://datadryad.org/stash/dataset/doi:10.25338/B8V308), and processed using the code in Achenes folder.

 ## 3D Segmentation

-### Computers and electronics in agriculture : 3D shape sensing and deep learning-based segmentation ofstrawberries
+### Computers and electronics in agriculture : 3D shape sensing and deep learning-based segmentation of strawberries

 Code for the submission to Computers and electronics in agriculture.
 You will find CNN3D model, and the training + testing files and an example of dataset loading class for the simulated data.
 You can find the code for PointNet on my other repository : https://github.com/lelouedec/3DNetworksPytorch